martinmib/organic/README.md

 deleted css to understand it better and so my code wasnt copying kept the js file not a dickey on how it works yet

+ran into an issue placing the images in the fruit images